bunyCloud/Solidity-calendar/README.md

 # CalendarOne Contract Overview

-This smart contract represents a calendar system where users can create events, invite others events, update, and accept invitations to calendar events.
+This smart contract represents a calendar system where users can create events, invite other users to events, update, and accept invitations to calendar events.

 - **calendarName**: A public variable that stores the name of the calendar.